sanyassyed/DataEngineering_Retail_ETL_Pipeline/docs/project_creation.md

 ---

 ## Part 1 : s3 -> Lambda -> Snowflake
+In this step we are trying to do the following everyday at 2 am via Lambda functions `EventBridge` Trigger
+1. Pulls the `inventory.csv` file from WCD's S3 bucket via `REQUEST PAYER` accessed via user secret and key and writes is locally to the `/tmp` folder
+1. Lambda then creates `comma_csv` file format & a named stage called `INVENTORY_STAGE`
+1. Puts the .csv file from the `/tmp` to the `INVENTORY_STAGE` named stage
+1. Truncates the inventory table
+1. Copies the `inventory_stage/inventory.csv.gz` from the `INVENTORY_STAGE` named stage into the `inventory` table

 ### Step 1 : Pre-requisite
 * **Host Machine**: environment to build the lambda layer